Generic Name: somatropin (rdna origin - refrigerated) (SOE-ma-TROE-pin)

 - Do NOT shake Omnitrope.

 - Omnitrope should be clear and colorless.
-Do not use Omnitrope if it contains particles, is cloudy or discolored, or if the container is cracked or damaged.
+Do not use Omnitrope if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.

 - Omnitrope may be injected in the thigh, buttocks, or abdomen.
 Be sure to rotate your injection site as directed to help avoid thickening or hardening of the skin.